MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 >
 > - You cannot use the default or custom templates that you manage in the Azure portal.
 >
-> - Files that have a .PPDF file name extension for protected PDF files are not supported.
-Files that have .PDF file name extension and that have been natively protected by Rights Management are supported when you use a PDF reader that natively supports Rights Management.
+> - Files that have a .ppdf file name extension for protected PDF files are not supported.
+Files that have .pdf file name extension and that have been natively protected by Rights Management are supported when you use a PDF reader that natively supports Rights Management.
 >
 > - If you protect a file that you then upload to a SharePoint library or OneDrive for Business, the following do not work with this file: Co-authoring, Office Online, search, document preview, thumbnail, and eDiscovery.